dunryan/gravityModel/README.md

 the numerical integration or how I implemented the partial deriv updates as position changes.

 With more time, I would dig deeper into the steps of the sim and understand where and when the gravity term exponentially decreases.
 I would also interrogate the coefficients used as well as the routine for partial derivative computation.
+I read a bit about instability at the poles... not sure if that is in play but worth checking.

 I also had an RK4 method that I used to verify the satellite dynamics initially but did not include that here.
 My plan was to get good results with Euler and then use RK4.